vCG-1/Campaign-Materials/README.md

 # Campaign-Materials
-Campaign materials for the vCG-1 DCS Online Community this is a test of the emergency broacast system (saved from my desktop)
+Campaign materials for the vCG-1 DCS Online Community This is a test of the emergency brocast system --- "Sup, Bro"